tpunt/pht/README.md

 ## The Basics

-This approach to threading abstracts away the thread itself behind a dedicated object (either a `Thread` or `FileThread`).
+This approach to threading abstracts away the thread itself behind a dedicated object (`Thread`), where tasks are added to that thread's internal task queue.

-If we are dealing with a `Thread`, then we add tasks to the thread's internal task queue:
+Example:
 ```php
 <?php